danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 ## How this works, in short
 - Take all documents in the input folder
 - Send each of them, one section at a time, to a processor class (usually an OpenAI api client) that will review/translate/summarise it.
-- Save the report for each document in a separate file or embedded into a new .docx file.
+- Save the report for each document in a separate file or embed the results into a new, entirely formatted .docx file (WIP functionality).

 ## Usage